Degree Sequences vs. Forests in Finite Graphs: Introduction

 \section{Introduction}

-\begin{definition} Let $G=(V,E)$ be an undirected graph\footnote{We shall use standard terminology in graph theory, as described (e.g.) in \cite{BondyMurty} or \cite{Ruohonen}.} with vertices $V = \{v_1,\ldots,v_n\}$, and let $H=(V,F)$ be a spanning\footnote{A \textbf{spanning} subgraph of $G$ means a subgraph that has the same vertex set as $G$.} subgraph of $G$, where $F \subseteq E$.
+\begin{definition} Let $G=(V,E)$ be an undirected graph\footnote{We shall use standard terminology in graph theory, as described (e.g.) in \cite{BondyMurty} or \cite{Ruohonen}.
+All graphs in this note are also assumed to be \textbf{finite}.} with vertices $V = \{v_1,\ldots,v_n\}$, and let $H=(V,F)$ be a spanning\footnote{A \textbf{spanning} subgraph of $G$ means a subgraph that has the same vertex set as $G$.} subgraph of $G$, where $F \subseteq E$.
 We allow parallel edges and loops\footnote{A \textbf{loop} is an edge with only one endpoint.
-Note that loops count twice in degrees.}. \begin{enumerate} \item The \textbf{degree sequence} (or degree function) of $H$ is the ordered $n$-tuple where $\deg_H(v_i) = (\# \text{ of edges in $F$ incident to $v_i$})$ for $i \in \{1,\ldots,n\}$. \item $H$ is a \textbf{forest} in $G$ if it contains no cycles. \end{enumerate} For ease of notation, we will sometimes write an edge $e \in E$ connecting vertices $v_i,v_j \in V$ as $\{v_i,v_j\}$, even if there are several such edges. \end{definition}
+Note that loops contribute twice to vertex degrees.}. \begin{enumerate} \item The \textbf{degree sequence} (or degree function) of $H$ is the ordered $n$-tuple where $\deg_H(v_i)$ is the degree of $v_i$ in the graph $H$ (that is, the \# of edges in $F$ incident to $v_i$, where loops are counted twice) for $i \in \{1,\ldots,n\}$. \item We say that $H$ is a \textbf{forest} in $G$ if it contains no cycles. \end{enumerate} For ease of notation, we will sometimes write an edge $e \in E$ connecting vertices $v_i,v_j \in V$ as $\{v_i,v_j\}$, even if there are several such edges. \end{definition}